nayanGowdaM/itsMe/README.md

 ## About

-This is a personal portfolio website showcasing my skills, experience, and projects as a Software Developer specializing in Backend Development, Full Stack Applications, and IoT/ML solutions.
+This is a personal portfolio website showcasing my skills, experience, and projects as a Software Developer specializing in Backend Development, Real-time Systems, and IoT/ML solutions.

 ## Technologies Used